woekie07/passwd-gen/README.md

 # passwd-gen
-a simple python password gen
+a simple python password gen with Gui